neoforged/Documentation/docs/resources/server/recipes/index.md

 # Recipes

 Recipes are a way to transform a set of objects into other objects within a Minecraft world.
 Although Minecraft uses this system purely for item transformations, the system is built in a way that allows any kind of objects - blocks, entities, etc. - to be transformed.
-Almost all recipes use recipe data files (a select few still use in-code methods for legacy reasons); a "recipe" is assumed to be a data-driven recipe in this article unless explicitly stated otherwise.
+Almost all recipes use recipe data files; a "recipe" is assumed to be a data-driven recipe in this article unless explicitly stated otherwise.

 Recipe data files are located at `data/<namespace>/recipes/<path>.json`.
 For example, the recipe `minecraft:diamond_block` is located at `data/minecraft/recipes/diamond_block.json`.

+## Terminology

+- A **recipe JSON**, or **recipe file**, is a JSON file that is loaded and stored by the `RecipeManager`.
+It contains info such as the recipe type, the inputs and outputs, as well as additional information (e.g. processing time).
+- A **`Recipe`** holds in-code representations of all JSON fields, alongside the matching logic ("Does this input match the recipe?") and some other properties.
+- A **`RecipeInput`** is a type that provides inputs to a recipe.
+Comes in several subclasses, e.g. `CraftingInput` or `SingleRecipeInput` (for furnaces and similar).
+- A **recipe ingredient**, or just **ingredient**, is a single input for a recipe (whereas the `RecipeInput` generally represents a collection of multiple ingredients).
+Ingredients are a very powerful system and as such outlined [in their own article][ingredients].
+- The **`RecipeManager`** is a singleton field on the server that holds all loaded recipes.
+- A recipe's **`RecipeType`** is the registered recipe type.
+- **Recipe serializers** were separate serializers for recipes.
+One recipe type could have multiple recipe serializers (e.g. the `minecraft:crafting` type had `minecraft:crafting_shapeless` and `minecraft:crafting_shapeless` serializers, plus the special serializers).
+These have been replaced by **recipe [codecs][codec]** (`Codec<Recipe<?>>`), but the old name is still used sometimes.
-In vanilla, all recipes also have a corresponding recipe [advancement] that is responsible for unlocking the recipe in the recipe book.
-Despite not being necessary, and despite the recipe book generally being neglected by the modded community in favor of recipe viewer mods, the [recipe data provider][recipeprovider] automatically generates them for you, so it is recommended to just roll with it.
+- A **recipe [advancement]** is an advancement responsible for unlocking a recipe in the recipe book.
+They are not required, and generally neglected by players in favor of recipe viewer mods, however the [recipe data provider][recipeprovider] generates them for you, so it's recommended to just roll with it.

 ## JSON Specification

-The contents of recipe files vary greatly depending on the selected recipe type.
+The contents of recipe files vary greatly depending on the selected type.
 Common to all recipe files are the following two properties:

 ```json5
 {